 With its powerful capabilities for element access, iteration, and direct data handling, std::span

-is a valuable addition to C++20 for developers seeking both flexibility and safety in data manipulation.
+is a valuable tool for developers seeking both flexibility and safety in data manipulation.
 Through the intuitive access methods (operator[]

 , at()